tckane/old_PHP_chat_site/README.md

 > To show my coding roots.

 > As a showcase of some of the worst code you'll ever see. a "what not to do" if you will.

+I would also like to take this opportunity to remind you that this is not for public consumption; don't use it, it's not worth the heartache!